woooosang/pr-website/content/posts/c-plus-plus-setup-for-neovim.md

 ## Further Troubleshooting {#further-troubleshooting}

 One error that took me a particularly long time figuring out the root cause was the error message `bits/c++config.h file not found` that occured in headers.
 I tried including the directories that apparently included the lacking file, but the issue persisted.
-To dig deeper, I tried compiling a small test file with the following flags with `clang++`.
+To dig deeper, I tried compiling (with verbose mode) a small test file with the following flags with `clang++`.

 ```shell
 $ clang++ --std=c++2a -Wall --verbose main.cpp -o test \